Bertieio/awesome-certs/README.md

 # Awesome-Certs
-### A curated list of all the qualifcations and certifications you could ever want!
+### A curated list of all the qualifications and certifications you could ever want!

 * Development
 * Admistration